slacgismo/gismo-cloud-deploy/README.md

 * [Personal academic license](https://www.mosek.com/products/academic-licenses/)

 **NOTE** If developers defined `MOSEK` in `config.yaml` file.
 Please include `MOSEK` licence file `mosek.lic` under folder `./gismoclouddeploy/services/cli/config/licence`.
-This lic file will upload to a temporary S3 folder and downlad into AWS EKS in run-time.
-The lic file will be deleted after process is done.
+This lic file will be uploaded to a temporary S3 folder and downlad into AWS EKS worker during run-time.
+The license file will be deleted after the process is done.

 ---
 ## Code blocks